mpcjanssen/simpletask-android/doc/MYN.rst

 Creating the contexts for MYN
 =============================

-MYN defines 3 urgency zones, we will map them to lists in Simpletask so that they sort correctly.
+MYN defines 3 urgency zones, which we will map to lists in Simpletask in such a way that they sort correctly.

 -  Critical Now -> ``@CriticalNow``